MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-prompt-objects/retrieve-a-prompts-definition.md

 You can try out this workflow at [REST API Playground](https://www.postman.com/microstrategysdk/workspace/microstrategy-rest-api/folder/16131298-3952eb54-479d-4930-aac5-64cf1c1dfdaf?ctx=documentation).

-Learn more about MicroStrategy REST API Playground [here](/docs/getting-started/playground.md).
+Learn more about Strategy REST API Playground [here](/docs/getting-started/playground.md).

 :::

 This workflow sample demonstrates how to retrieve a prompt's definition.

 You want to get the definition of the `"Call Center in USA"` prompt object.
-The object ID of the prompt is `2804B5284AFF95E8E0EEB4AC09B5B972` in the MicroStrategy Tutorial project.
+The object ID of the prompt is `2804B5284AFF95E8E0EEB4AC09B5B972` in the Strategy Tutorial project.
 The project ID is `B7CA92F04B9FAE8D941C3E9B7E0CD754`.

 :::info